frankframework/frank-flow/README.md

 This project will help you visualize your adapters in flow format.

-The project has been tested in firefox, other browsers will give an inacurate representation of the editor.
+The project has been tested in firefox and chrome, other browsers will give an inacurate representation of the editor.

 # NPM